mvbjrn/serial/README.md

 It is inspired by https://github.com/tarm/serial and several forks.

 I made this library mainly for educational purposes.
-As you can see, I commented my code alot, just to make myself clear what is happening.
+As you can see, I commented my code a lot, just to make myself clear what is happening.

 **This package is currently untested.**